ashish-kp/duffing_oscillator/README.md

 - For different values of x and xdot, the particle damps and down and settles into one of the two stable points.
 - Due to the chaotic nature of the system, very slight variations in the values of position and velocity (assuming configuration space and not phase space) make the particle settle intoo a different stable point.

+# Fractal

+The resulting fractal within the range of -60 < x < 60, and -60 < x_dot < 60, with a precision of 0.5 is below:

 ![image](https://github.com/ashish-kp/duffing_oscillator/blob/main/images/duffing200by200.png)